openhab/openhab-docs/tutorials/migration.md

 ### Sitemap

 If you use png icons, you must change the default icons from svg to png for ClassicUI and BasicUI.
-This can be done in PaperUI in `Configuration -> Service -> BasicUI and ClassicUI`.
+This can be done in PaperUI under Configuration -> Service -> BasicUI and ClassicUI.
 Set the "Default Icon Format" to "Bitmap".

 Note that not all of the default icons that came with openHAB 1.x are avaialble